 Sparkly Pumpkin Bubble Bar £4.95

 My all-time favourite product is back to haunt us for another year; Sparkly Pumpkin bubble bar.
 Shaped like a cute little pumpkin, topped with a cinnamon stalk and brushed with golden glitter, this amazing little product creates mounds of spookily-soft bubbles and bright orange water that sparkles.
 Containing juniperberry oil, lime oil and grapefruit oil, this bubble bar is a sweet, fruity-scented product that is very under-appreciated in the Lush world (sharing a scent family with just one other product – Mr Punch soap.)
-Again it has had a further price increase this year (going up by 50p last year and 20p this year) which saddens me but I will still be stockpiling these to see me through the rest of the year.
+It has had a further price increase this year (going up by 50p last year and 20p this year) which saddens me but I will still be stockpiling these to see me through the rest of the year.

 Monsters Ball Bath Bomb £5.50